8legd/wintersmith-poptags/README.md

 [PopTags](https://github.com/webpop/poptags) template plugin for [Wintersmith](https://github.com/jnordberg/wintersmith)

-To install just clone a copy in the root of your Wintersmith project
+To install just clone a copy in to the root of your Wintersmith project

 `cd <project>`